NikolasVir/Ransomware-Protection-Suite-for-course-CS457/README.md

 Nikolas Virnitzakis, csd4606

 "testdirectory" includes files and subdirectories to test "scan" and "inspect".
-Can also be used for "monitor"
+"ransomtestdiretory" is for ransom testing (in order to not damage "malware files" above)

 Make:
     make all: generated antivirus, dummy ransomware and unransomware